Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Conclusion and Future Works

 Overall, this work highlights the need to account for the specific nature of system dynamics in degradation inference.
-While most methods focus solely on degradation-aware operational dynamics, we show that jointly modeling operational and degradation dynamics enables the introduction of meaningful constraints on degradation, serving as an effective regularizer, enabling more generalizable and physically plausible degradation inference.
-Nevertheless, the current work focuses on degradation inference under a single failure mode, either as global stiffness loss in a bridge system or as a fault on a single component in an aero-engine system.
+By jointly modeling operational and degradation dynamics \revtext{as coupled ODEs, the proposed framework} enables the introduction of \revtext{physically meaningful} constraints on degradation that act as effective regularizers, leading to more generalizable and physically plausible degradation inference. \revtext{The framework focuses on unsupervised degradation inference and can be applied to a single mechanical or infrastructure system given sufficiently long operational data, without requiring fleet-level data or supervision.
+When multiple run-to-failure trajectories are available, a natural extension is to leverage the inferred degradation states to perform fleet-level reliability analysis or supervised RUL prediction.} Nevertheless, the current work \revtext{considers} degradation inference under a single failure mode, either as global stiffness loss in a bridge system or as a fault on a single component in an aero-engine system.
 A natural extension is to systems with multiple failure mechanisms, where different degradation processes may interact and influence each other's progression.
-Future work could also explore several other promising directions: investigating log-CDE methods that utilize log-signatures as statistics to potentially improve memory over long horizons, extending the framework to handle higher-order differential equations, exploring the integration of graph neural networks to model spatial dependencies described by PDEs, incorporating explicit physics knowledge within the H-CDE framework, or enhancing the uncertainty quantification of the inferred degradation states.
+Future work could also explore several other promising directions. \revtext{First, the continuous-time formulation can be leveraged to naturally handle missing values and irregularly sampled data.
+Second, NCDE-based extensions could further investigate} log-CDE methods using log-signatures to improve memory over long horizons, as well as higher-order differential equations. \revtext{Lastly, for the learned differential operator in H-CDE,} explicit physics knowledge could be incorporated, and uncertainty \revtext{could be modeled via Neural Stochastic Ordinary Equations (Neural SDEs).}